 If you’re ready to get your steps in while you enjoy the expansive ocean views, look no further.

-It’s no wonder Florida is such a popular place to visit, it’s beautiful, and the weather reigns supreme.
+It’s no wonder Florida is such a popular place to visit, it’s beautiful, and the weather reigns supreme, and it has some of the prettiest beaches in the USA.

 The best time of year to visit Florida if you’re planning on spending your time at the beach is from the end of April to the beginning of June or the end of September through early November.